I think that we are all born heroes. But we’re not always born with the self-recognition of that hero within us.

 Phase One: Your Call to Adventure

 Perhaps you received a promotion or landed a new job and this new position requires you to give presentations.
 Perhaps you gave a speech in a class and realized that you wanted to do better than you are doing.
 Perhaps you joined a speaking club and the speaking bug has bitten you.
-Regardless of how you got to this turning point, you now realize that you need to improve your speaking skills.
+Regardless of how you got to this turning point, you now realize that you need to improve your speaking skills and overcome any fear of speaking.

 Phase Two: The Quest